Social Media Competitions: 3 Top Tips

 You need to have a very clear objective in mind.
-Don’t run a contest just for its own sake – unless you have money to burn and your only goal is building goodwill (in that case, lucky you)!
+Decide what success looks like as a first step.
 Some tactics to extend the reach of your contest:

 - Require users to tag a friend (or two) in order to enter